-Trigeminal neuralgia (TN) is a problem with your trigeminal nerve that causes severe facial pain.
+Trigeminal neuralgia (TN) is a nerve disorder that causes sudden attacks of severe facial pain.
 You have a trigeminal nerve on each side of your face.
 The nerves allow you to feel pain, touch, and temperature changes in different areas of your face.

 - You are feeling so depressed you want to harm yourself.

 - You are confused and cannot think clearly.

 - You have sudden dizziness, or problems with movement, weakness, or numbness in your face.

 - You have a fever, stiff neck, or develop a rash or peeling skin.

 - You are not eating or drinking, and you are losing weight.